warbe-maker/VBA-Message/README.md

    Dim sButton6 As String
    Dim sButton7 As String

+   fMsg.MaxFormWidthPrcntgOfScreenSize = 45 ' for this demo to enforce a vertical scroll bar

-   sTitle = "Usage demo: Full featured multiple choice message" sLabel1 = "Demo 1:"
+   sTitle = "Usage demo: Full featured multiple choice message" sLabel1 = "1.
+Demonstration:"
-   sText1 = "Use of all 3 message sections, all with a label" sLabel2 = "Demo 2"
-   sText2 = "Use of all 7 reply buttons, in a 2-2-2-1  order."
+   sText1 = "Use of all 3 message sections, all with a label and use of all 7 reply buttons, in a 2-2-2-1  order." sLabel2 = "2.
+Demonstration:" sText2 = "The impact of the specified maximimum message form with, which for this test has been reduced to " & _
+            fMsg.MaxFormWidthPrcntgOfScreenSize & "% of the screen size (the default is 80%)."
-   sLabel3 = "Demo 3:"
+   sLabel3 = "3.
+Demonstration:"
-   sText3 = "This part of the message just demonstrates the mono-spaced option." &vbLf & _ "Specifically the result it has on the message width," & vbLf & _ "which it determines through its longest line." sButton1 = "Multiline reply button text" & vbLf & "Button-1" sButton2 = "Multiline reply button text" & vbLf & "Button-2"
-   sButton3 = "Multiline reply button text" & vbLf & "Button-3"
-   sButton4 = "Multiline reply button text" & vbLf & "Button-4"
-   sButton5 = "Multiline reply button text" & vbLf & "Button-5"
+   sText3 = "This part of the message demonstrates the mono-spaced option and" & vbLf & _
+            "the impact it has on the width of the message form, which is" & vbLf & _ "determined by its longest line because mono-spaced message sections " & vbLf & _ "are not ""word wrapped"".
+However, because the specified maximum message form width is exceed" & vbLf & _ "a vertical scroll bar is applied - in practice it hardly will ever happen." & vbLf & _ "I.e. even for a mono-spaced text section there is no width limit." & vbLf & vbLf & _ "Attention: The result is redisplayed until the ""Ok"" button is clicked!" sButton1 = "Multiline reply button caption" & vbLf & "Button-1" sButton2 = "Multiline reply button caption" & vbLf & "Button-2" sButton3 = "Multiline reply button caption" & vbLf & "Button-3" sButton4 = "Multiline reply button caption" & vbLf & "Button-4" sButton5 = "Multiline reply button caption" & vbLf & "Button-5"
-   sButton6 = "Multiline reply button text" & vbLf & "Button-6"
+   sButton6 = "Multiline reply button caption" & vbLf & "Button-6"
-   sButton7 ="Ok"
+   sButton7 = "Ok"
-   '~~ Assemble the buttons argument string
-   sButtons = _
+   '~~ Assemble the buttons argument string sButtons = _
    sButton1 & "," & sButton2 & "," & vbLf & "," & _
    sButton3 & "," & sButton4 & "," & vbLf & "," & _
    sButton4 & "," & sButton5 & "," & vbLf & "," & sButton7 _

    Do
-      If Msg( _
+      If mMsg.Msg( _
          title:=sTitle, _
          label1:=sLabel1, text1:=sText1, _
          label2:=sLabel2, text2:=sText2, _
          label3:=sLabel3, text3:=sText3, _
-         monospaced3:=True)
+         monospaced3:=True, _
+         buttons:=sButtons) _
       = sButton7 _
       Then Exit Do
    Loop